C4Q/AC3.2-Closures-InDepth/README.md

   }
 ```

-1. We need to change the declaration of `longAdditionTask` to accept a single parameter of (Int)->Void.
+1. We need to change the declaration of `longAdditionTask` to accept a single parameter of `(Int)->Void`.
 We also need to declare the closure as being `@escaping` because the contents and scope of the closure *"escape"* the lifetime of the function -- meaning it will continue to live and have other code access its stored values long after the function itself finishes execution.
-2. To pass our needed `result: Int`, we give it to the `callback` parameter.
+2. To pass our needed `result: Int`, we give it to the `callback` closure parameter.

 > *Remember, `callback` is of type `(Int)->Void` meaning it accepts a single `Int` parameter and returns nothing.
 So working with this closure is done exactly the same way as described earlier in "Closures as Variables" and "Closures as Parameters".*